mozilla/version-control-tools/docs/hgmo/pushlog.rst

      }
    }

-For successful requests, the top-level object contains the following
+The top-level objects contains the following properties:
-properties:

 pushes
    An object containing push information.